ckeditor/ckeditor4-docs/guides/dev/features/uicolorpicker/README.md

 {@img uicolor_03.png}

+## End-user Application

-Although this feature is mainly useful for developers who are working on their CKEditor customizations, if you leave it enabled in your production environment, your end-users will be able to adjust the editor interface color to their liking.
-This change will only last until the end of their visit, though, and on reloading the page they will be greeted with default editor colors again.
+Although this feature is mainly useful for developers who are working on their CKEditor customizations, it can also be made available to end users.
+A developer can implement it in the administration panel of a CMS or a similar site builder application where the users are able to adjust the look of a website or application.
+User's choice can then be read from the editor instance by using the CKEDITOR.editor.getUiColor method and saved (e.g. in the application's database) to be served as [in-page configuration](#!/guide/dev_configuration-section-defining-configuration-in-page) when creating subsequent editor instances.

 ## UI Color Picker Demo